 First of all, the stunning blue and turquoise water is warm and clear with great diving visibility, all year round.

-Cozumel Diving Water Temperatures
+Cozumel Scuba Diving Water Temperatures

-- The local water temperatures range from 83F/28C during our Summer months from about July through September.
+• The local water temperatures range from 83F/28C during our Summer months from about July through September.

-- Diving water temperatures go down to 78F/25C in the coldest few months of the year – usually February-March.
+• Diving water temperatures go down to 78F/25C in the coldest few months of the year – usually February-March.

-- During the rest of the year, the water temperatures in Cozumel hover around 80F/26C.
+• During the rest of the year, the water temperatures in Cozumel hover around 80F/26C.

 Some divers here on the north-eastern coast of Mexico are comfortable diving in just shorts and a rashguard, though the thermal protection of a full wetsuit is the norm.

-As a general rule, the best wetsuit for scuba divers traveling to Cozumel for vacation is a full 3mm wetsuit, or a “shorty” style wetsuit with a full dive-skin or rashguard garments, underneath.
-Divers who do a lot of repeat dives or just tend to get cold faster usually opt for a full 5mm wetsuit in the colder season, from December through March, and will often layer in a light hooded vest.
+Divers who do a lot of repeat dives or just tend to get cold faster usually opt for a full 5mm wetsuit in Cozumel’s slightly colder season, from December through March, and will often layer in a light hooded vest.

 When I gear up in February with socks, cozy hood, and my 5mm Henderson thermoprene-pro (which is, btw, the MOST comfortable wetsuit I’ve ever worn in my life), I sometimes get teased by folks who’ve just arrived from the snowy lands of the Northern US or Canada.
 Understandable!